centreon/centreon-archived/doc/en/a_propos/index.rst

 #####

-Centreon is free open source monitoring software tool by Centreon, a leading Paris-based software publisher.
+Centreon is a free open source monitoring software tool by Centreon, a leading Paris-based software publisher.
 The Centreon platform measures the availability, health and performance of application layers, hardware resources and user-oriented services within an IT infrastructure.